Pan American Petroleum and Transport Company: Origins

 Doheny found heavy oil in El Ebano in 1901, which he exported to the United States for use in paving.
 He formed the Mexican Petroleum Company and funded it with $6 million of his own money.

-In 1905 he bought properties near Tuxpan, Veracruz, and formed the Huasteca Petroleum company to hold them.

-In 1910 his wells in the Juan Casiano Basin in the Faja de Oro field started to produce good quality oil.

-The gusher at Casiano number 7 spewed out 60,000 barrels a day, and by 1918 had delivered over 85 million barrels of oil.
+In 1905 he bought properties near Tuxpan, and formed the Huasteca Petroleum Company to hold them.
+In 1910, his wells in the Juan Casiano Basin in the Faja de Oro field started to produce good quality oil.
+The Casiano No. 7 gusher spewed out 60,000 barrels a day, and by 1918 had delivered over 85 million barrels of oil.
 In 1911 Doheny signed a contract to supply Standard Oil.
+In October 1910, Doheny signed a deal with the Waters-Pierce Oil Co. (part of the Standard Oil trust) for delivery of 2,500,000 barrels of the new plentiful supply.

-Doheny's Mexican Petroleum Company made a major strike in February 1916 with the Cerro Azul No. 4 well in Cerro Azul, Veracruz, Mexico.
+Doheny's Mexican Petroleum Company made a major strike in February 1916 with the Cerro Azul No. 4 in Cerro Azul.
 When the well struck it shot a stream of oil 598 ft into the air.
 It became world's largest, pumping 260,000 barrels per day.
 Over the next fourteen years the well produced over 57 million barrels.
 The Mexican Petroleum Company eventually acquired ownership or leasehold rights to 1500000 acre of land.